-The best way to focus is to use the Exposure Preset Focus, which can be selected via the corresponding drop-down menu in the Exposure Tab of the Camera Control window (see below).
+In the Exposure Tab of the Camera Control window (see below), select Focus in the Exposure Preset drop-down menu (see below).
 In this preset many settings, important for focusing, are already pre-selected.
 In the examples shown below the exposure time (Seconds) is set to one second, this must be adjusted according to the object used for focusing.

 After a click on Start images are continuously taken and displayed.
-Now the telescope can be focused by means of CW3 or the hand terminal of the EFA.
+Now the telescope can be focused by means of PWI/4 or the hand terminal of the EFA.
 To find the coarse focus, it is recommended to first approach a bright star and to focus in such a way that the diffraction ring disappears.
 Rough values for the focus with the different instruments and eyepieces can be found in the table above.